open/close all folders

-- Characterization Marches On: In the first game, she comes across as having a straight-to-the-point, no-nonsense demeanor as opposed to her Cloud Cuckoolander tendencies in the second game.
+- Characterization Marches On: In the first game, she comes across as having a straight-to-the-point, no-nonsense demeanor as opposed to her Cloud Cuckoolander tendencies in this game.

-- Character Development: If a full rival and her final personal quest is complete, she finally admits she was wrong to use blood magic and blames herself for not listening and thus causing Marethari to sacrifice herself for her.
-As a rival she also grows a bit more serious in conversations with Hawke and isn't as easily flustered as before.
+- If a full rival and her final personal quest is complete, she finally admits she was wrong to use blood magic and blames herself for not listening and thus causing Marethari to sacrifice herself for her.
+As a rival she also grows a bit more serious in conversations with Hawke and isn't as easily flustered as she was previously.

 - She also gets character development if she's a full friend instead of rival, but the development is in the opposite direction: she realizes that her people are just as flawed as they insist everyone else to be, and that there are better things for her to do with her time than endlessly worry about what her people thought of her.
 She spends the rest of the game slightly happier, not feeling that she is alone in the world and that she cannot make decisions by herself.

 - Cloud Cuckoolander: Merrill wonders how Qunari scratch their heads.
 She wonders if they rub their horns on trees like Hallanote do.
-This is but one of many random ponderings that come out of her mouth.
+This is but one of many random thoughts that come out of her mouth.

-- Merrill knows how deep the harbor waters are because she fell in it while she was walking around it.
+- Merrill knows how deep the harbor waters are because she fell in.

 - Should her romance path be completed, she will move in with Hawke in Hightown.
 Her codex states that she stuns the neighbors by walking barefoot, picking flowers out of people's gardens, and cooing at the nobles' guard dogs, among other adorable antics.

-- If she moves in, Hawke seems to have the sneaking suspicion she's the one who's been swinging on the chandelier in the Estate (which leads to a curious incident involving a broken wardrobe that she apologizes for in Legacy).
+- If she moves in, Hawke seems to have the sneaking suspicion she's the one who's been swinging on the chandelier in the Estate (which leads to a curious incident involving a broken wardrobe for which she apologizes in Legacy).